JustinLin905/notes-to-type/ReadMe.md

 # NotesToType.py

-NotesToType is a script which turns notes detected by the microphone into keyboard output.
+NotesToType is a Python script which turns musical notes detected by the microphone into keyboard output.

 Dependencies for this program include `numpy`, `pyaudio`, `pyautogui`, and `audioop`.

+An easy-to-use .exe file has been included, if you want to use the script out of the box with no Python installation.

 # Usage